ozgeariburnu/gatsby-integral-yonetim/README.md

 7. Styled System and Styled Components

-**Folder Structure**

-Go to StoryHub - > packages folder .

-After entering to packages folder, You will find some other folders.

-1. agency-blog
-2. agency-blog-modern
-3. beauty-blog
-4. personal-blog
-5. personal-blog-lite
-6. personal-blog-minimal
-7. image-blog
-8. photography-blog-minimal
-9. tinder-blog

-**agency-blog, personal-blog, personal-blog-minimal, image-blog, photography-blog-minimal**
+**agency-blog-modern**

 The main Gatsby Structure are done in these folder.
-Each folder(agency-blog/personal-blog/ personal-blog-minimal,etc.) is a separate gatsby project.
-For details, You can follow the gatsby doc (https://www.gatsbyjs.org/docs/)
+For details, You can follow the gatsby doc (https://www.gatsbyjs.org/docs/).

-**agency-blog**

 You will find the main gatsby structure in this folder.
 We will discuss the main folder structure and their usage.

 **content**